KDE/digikam-doc/asset_management/data_protection.rst

 Panic is a Factor in Data Loss
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Human error, as in everything, is a major problem in data loss.
 Take a deep breath and stop.
 Panic is a common reaction, and people do really stupid things.
-Experienced users will pull the wrong drive from a RAID array or reformat a drive, destroying all their information.
+Experienced users will pull the wrong drive from a `RAID <https://en.wikipedia.org/wiki/RAID>`_ array or reformat a drive, destroying all their information.
 Acting without thinking is dangerous to your data.
 Stop stressing about the loss and don’t do anything to the disk.
 Better yet, stop using the computer until you have a plan.
 Sit down and explain you plan to a laymen or better, laywoman.
 You will be amazed how many stupid ideas you'll discover yourself in such an exercise.

 If your disk is making weird noises, normal file recovery software isn’t going to work.
 Do a quick backup if that is going to happen to you.
 If the drive is still spinning and you can’t find your data, look for a data recovery utility and backup to another computer or drive.
 An Universal and powerful solution can be to use  `CloneZilla open-source suite <https://en.wikipedia.org/wiki/Clonezilla>`_.
 The important thing is to download them onto another drive, either on another computer, or onto a USB thumb drive or hard disk.
 It is good practice to save the recovered data to another disk. `dd tool <https://en.wikipedia.org/wiki/Dd_(Unix)>`_ is your friend on Linux systems.

 Common Myths Dispelled
 ~~~~~~~~~~~~~~~~~~~~~~

 We would like to dispel some common myths:

-    - Open Source file systems are less prone to data loss than proprietary systems: Wrong, NTFS is rather a tiny notch better than ext4, ReiserFs, JFS, XFS, to name just the most popular file systems that often come as default FS with distributions.
+    - Open Source file systems are less prone to data loss than proprietary systems: Wrong, NTFS is rather a tiny notch better than ext4, ReiserFs, JFS, XFS, to name just the most popular file systems that often come as default storage format disk used by distributions.

     - Journaling files systems prevent data corruption/loss: Wrong, they only speed up the scan process in case of a sudden interrupt during operation and prevent ambiguous states.
 But if a file was not entirely saved before the mishap, it'll be lost.